git-town/git-town/website/src/commands/branch.md

 The _branch_ command is Git Town's equivalent of the [git branch](https://git-scm.com/docs/git-branch) command.
-It displays the local branch hierachy and the types of all branches except the main and feature branches.
+It displays the local branch hierarchy, and the types of all branches except for main and feature branches.

 ### --verbose / -v